xcporter/ymir/readme.md

 | s_buffer>  | <in_buffer |

 # Code samples, basic Forth intro:
-Everything that happens in Forth is operation on the stack.
+Everything that happens in Forth is an operation on the stack.
 Input consists of ascii words separated by whitespace.

-When you type return or enter the forth system engages the interpreter.
-The Interpreter reads from the `in_buffer` until empty, parsing each whitespace separated token in turn according to the following logic:
+When you type return/enter the forth system engages the interpreter.
+The Interpreter reads what you've typed so far from the `in_buffer` until empty, parsing each whitespace separated token in turn according to the following logic:
 -   Is it in the Dictionary?
        - Execute Word
 - Is it a valid number?